Modelling Lateral Spread in Wire Flat Rolling: Results and discussion

 From the results, it can be seen that the current model correctly predicts the location of point A by assuming that the area of the cross-section at this point is the same as that of the wire before rolling.
 Both the current plane-stress model and~\citet{kazeminezhad2006pressure} correctly predict the roll pressure at point A, for larger reductions.
 From point A to the roll exit, the FE results lie between the plane-strain and plane-stress predictions, reflecting the presence of 3D material flow within the roll gap.
 Consequently, the results presented by~\citet{kazeminezhad2006pressure} show better agreement with the FE data.
+Yet, despite the model underestimates the pressure, it consistently provides accurate predictions of lateral spread.
+This may be attributed to the importance of the stress ratio $s_{zz}/s_{yy}$ --- rather than the absolute magnitudes --- in governing the lateral deformation of the wire.
+The model appears to capture this ratio correctly, despite discrepancies in individual stress components.
 Another notable difference between the FE results and the perfect plastic models in Figure~\ref{fig:sigma_yy} is that the roll pressure starts at zero at the entrance and returns to zero at the exit.
 This behaviour arises from the inclusion of elasticity in the FE simulations, which is absent in the perfect plastic models.